mpolimeno/sdsu-sage-tutorial-git/_build/html/_sources/about.rst.txt

 About SageMath
 --------------

-`SageMath <https://en.wikipedia.org/wiki/SageMath>`_ (previously Sage or SAGE) is a free open source mathematical software system based on the
+`SageMath <https://en.wikipedia.org/wiki/SageMath>`_ (previously Sage or SAGE) is a free open-source mathematical software system based on the
 Python programming language.
 Originally created for research into mathematics, it has been evolving into a powerful tool for math education.
 It combines numerous other mathematical software packages